iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

-**package.json**: this is a file that contain codes of js that help to create dependencies
+**dependencies**: these are codes that are found in package.json that help developers to save time and colaborate